Mykola Semena: Two Years of Silence

 Human rights defenders and colleagues of Mykola Semena regard this case as an ostentatious action aimed at intimidation of independent journalists in Crimea.

 “After Semena’s search and initiation of criminal proceedings against him around journalists were forced to discontinue collaboration with us; nearly just as many moved to mainland Ukraine.
-Thus, over 50 journalists in Crimea have been subjected to pressure by Russian special services,” narrates Volodymyr Prytula.
+Thus, over 50 journalists in Crimea have been subjected to pressure by Russian special services,” Volodymyr Prytula states.

 “All actions of Russian law enforcement officers were aimed at demolition of freedom of speech, intimidation of those covering the peninsula events “in an improper manner” leaving out the general ecstasy on accession of Crimea to Russia.
 All of these people were crushed; and nowadays we see bloggers, especially the Crimean Tatars, being crushed.
-This is a persistent single-minded policy of Russian authority,” concludes Oleksandr Popkov.
+This is a persistent single-minded policy of Russian authority,” Oleksandr Popkov concludes.

 Life after Sentence